 State and Federal resource agencies may be invited to participate in the study covered by this review plan as partner agencies or as technical members of the PDT, as appropriate.
 Agencies with regulatory review responsibilities will be contacted for coordination as required by applicable laws and procedures.
-The ATR team will be provided copies of public and agency comments. .
+The ATR team will be provided copies of public and agency comments.
+The public will have an opportunity to comment during the NEPA process.